maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 Secondly, there are OpenSSL agents, which use OpenSSL to craft messages and respond to messages.

 The *TraceContext* contains a list of *VariableData*, of which each has a *type* and an *owner*. *Send Actions* consume *VariableData*, whereas *Expect Actions* produce *VariableData*. *VariableData* can also be produced by initiating a *TraceContext* with predefined *VariableData*. *VariableData* can contain data of various types.
-For example client and server extensions, cipher suits, session ids etc.
+For example client and server extensions, cipher suits, session IDs etc.

 ## Functional Requirements